insidewhy/process-pool/README.markdown

 ## Requiring modules in a sub-process

-By the the module environment is inherited from `module.parent` which is the module that included `process-pool`, in many cases this may not be the environment you wish the sup-process to run in.
-In order to use the current environment the `module` option can be used.
+By the the module path data is inherited from `module.parent` which is the module that included `process-pool`, in many cases this may not be the environment the sup-process should use.
+In order to use the current module path data the `module` option can be used.
 In most cases the `module` global variable provided by node should be passed which will case `require` to resolve modules according to module of the current source file.

 ```javascript
 // In this case the 'pooler' module includes 'process-pool', without using